n5596/Programming-Practice/README.md

 [Medium]

-Minimum number of operations to move all balls to each box: https://leetcode.com/problems/minimum-number-of-operations-to-move-all-balls-to-each-box/submissions/
+Minimum number of operations to move all balls to each box: https://leetcode.com/problems/minimum-number-of-operations-to-move-all-balls-to-each-box/

+Max increase to keep city skyline: https://leetcode.com/problems/max-increase-to-keep-city-skyline/

+Group the people given the group size they belong to: https://leetcode.com/problems/group-the-people-given-the-group-size-they-belong-to/